gabogomes/heart_disease_prediction/README.md

 10. Oldpeak value
 11. Slope of ST segment

 The algorithm presented contains the steps of data preprocessing, including encoding of categorical data into numerical values.
 Binary parameters where encoded with a label encoder, whereas parameters with more than two (but discrete) possible values were encoded with the one-hot-encoding technique.
-Afterwords, the dataset was used to split the dataset into train/test groups.
-Five models of classification were used: Decision Trees, Logistic Regression, Naive Bayes, K-Nearest Neighbors (KNN) and Support Vector Classification (SVC).
+Afterwards, the dataset was used to split the dataset into train/test groups.
+Six models of classification were used:

+- Decision Trees
+- Logistic Regression
+- Naive Bayes
+- K-Nearest Neighbors (KNN)
+- Support Vector Classification (SVC)
+- Random Forests

 We evaluate the model performance by analysing the Accuracy, Confusion matrix and ROC AUC criteria.
 Finally, we considered K-fold cross validation to perform multiple tests with each model and average the results of the F1 score and the accuracy.
 More details regarding the results and discussions will be presented in a separate pdf file.